meemknight/cmakeSetup/README.md

   Also you have to use the RESOURCES_PATH macro to get to your assets path.

   [FULL EXAMPLE VIDEO!](https://www.youtube.com/watch?v=zJoXMfCI9LM)

-# Configurations:
+# IMPORTANT!
+  To ship the game:

-  Cmakelists.txt, set the PRODUCTION_BUILD flag to ON to build a shippable version of your game.
+  In Cmakelists.txt, set the PRODUCTION_BUILD flag to ON to build a shippable version of your game.
 This will change the file paths to be relative to your exe (RESOURCES_PATH macro), will remove the console, and also will change the aserts to not allow people to debug them.
+To make sure the changes take effect I recommend deleting the out folder to make a new clean build!